Azure/azure-functions-python-worker/README.md

 # Give Feedback

 Issues and feature requests are tracked in a variety of places.
-To report this feedback, please file an issue to the relevant respository below:
+To report this feedback, please file an issue to the relevant repository below:

 |Item|Description|Link|
 |----|-----|-----|